-Quetzalcoatl orbits the sun every 1,482 days (4.06 years), coming as close as 1.09 AU and reaching as far as 3.99 AU from the sun.
-Quetzalcoatl is about 0.5 kilometers in diameter, making it a small to average asteroid, comparable in size to the Golden Gate Bridge.
+Quetzalcoatl orbits the sun every 1,480 days (4.05 years), coming as close as 1.09 AU and reaching as far as 3.99 AU from the sun.
+Quetzalcoatl is about 0.5 kilometers in diameter, making it larger than 90% of asteroids but tiny compared to large asteroids, comparable in size to the Golden Gate Bridge.

 Quetzalcoatl's orbit is 0.11 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.

 Quetzalcoatl has 3 close approaches predicted in the coming decades: